-A flavorful and authentic Homemade Falafel Recipe with Lemony Tahini Sauce that will blow your mind!
-Use fresh chickpeas and a muffin tin to create one of the most popular dishes in the Middle East.
+A flavorful and authentic Homemade Falafel Recipe with Tahini Sauce that will blow your mind!
+Use dried chickpeas, not canned, and a muffin tin to create one of the most popular street food dishes in the Middle East.

-- 1 cup raw dried chickpeas, soaked overnight.
+- 1 cup dried chickpeas, soaked overnight.
 See Note 1

 - 1 bunch of fresh parsley